 Then something happened that "stirred the pot" and made the whole situation worse.

 Pet Insurance Debacle

 I'm old enough to remember the old black-and-white TV sitcom from the mid-century (the twentieth, that is), "The Life of Riley", starring the late William Bendix.
-One of the character's favorite sayings when faced with problematic issues (of which there were many) was, "What a revolting development this is!"
+One of the character's favorite sayings when faced with problematic issues--of which there were many in every episode--was, "What a revolting development this is!"

 I knew just what Riley meant the day I opened an envelope from the pet insurance company that took my $51.88 premium each month.
 They had already denied other claims after arbitrarily attaching a "secondary diagnosis" of "allergy," even though the vet sent statements to the contrary and I appealed . . . simply because my dog once had dermatitis due to one flea bite!
 She's never had another flea on her since, or experienced insect bite dermatitis, and the problem in question had nothing to do with an insect bite of any kind.
 I was already not happy with this insurance carrier, but I thought, At least, they can't call KCS a pre-existing condition since she was only recently diagnosed, and she'll have coverage from here on out."

 They didn't.
 They just paid me a very small amount of one claim (after the $50 deductible for each incident) and informed me I'd reached the maximum payout.
 Since I thought the annual maximum (minus deductibles) was $14,000, I called and asked a customer service agent what the explanation of benefits meant.
 That's when I learned for the first time—as there was no information about it in the policy I was sent—that this company establishes maximum annual amounts payable for a long list of dog illnesses.
 With KCS, this limit was $120—less than one visit to the vet clinic!